ara-foundation/web/packages/p-hintjens/README.md

 URL: `@ara-web/p-hintjens?id=ObjectTraits.staticImplements#traits/traits/object-traits`.

 # Roadmap
+* Create a vice-versa, from Object Tree, to Page, basically opposite through RestExtension.
 * Add arbitrary amount of data in the Debug.log();
 * Create a script that can generate the SDS in interactive form through `pnpm create sds`.